Goodman Court is an exciting landmark urban renewal project.

 meet and chat with members of the Renewal SA project team.

-The local community will be invited to a follow-up 'drop-in and chat' session in June 2018 to view and comment on the developer’s plans.
+The local community was invited to drop-in and chat sessions in October 2016 and June 2018 to view and comment on development plans for the site.